Kericho bus crash: Death toll reaches 55 as hospital appeals for blood

 Avoid becoming a victim of Fake News.
 Subscribe to the Standard Group SMS service by texting 'NEWS' to 22840.

-Dr Betty Langat, the Kericho County Director of Health services said they had received at the Kericho county hospital mortuary 31 bodies of men, 15 women and nine children.
+Dr Betty Langat, the Kericho County Director of Health services confirmed the Kericho county hospital mortuary has received 31 bodies of men, 15 women and nine children.

-The Kenya Red Cross has set up a tracing centre to help families looking for friends and relatives believed to have been on the bus.
-Kenyans can call Kenya Red Cross on 0715 820 219.
+The Kenya Red Cross and the Kericho County Government have set up an information and tracing centre at the Kericho County Referral hospital to help families looking for friends and relatives believed to have been on the bus.
+Kenyans can call Kenya Red Cross on 0715 820 219 or 0735 680 356.

 ALSO READ: More than 50 people die in grisly Kericho road accident (Photos)